13 Minute Read Time

 Just as in any other presentation, your listing presentation needs to start strong and end strong.

 The beginning and the end are the most important parts.
 But the beginning isn’t when you start talking; it’s the moment you walk in the door, before you say a word.
 Sellers are not going to trust you until they like you.
 To get them to like you, you must make sure they understand that you care about them.
-So make sure their first impression of you is a positive one.
+So make sure their first impression of you is a positive one, even if you’re giving a virtual listing presentation.

 Smile, show genuine interest in them and their needs, and look professional.
 Those first few moments of your meeting, before the actual presentation begins, will set the stage for rapport building.
 Once you start the actual presentation, add enthusiasm to your voice and facial expressions.